Athreyabhatt/QECopilot_test_at_speed_of_AI/QECopilot_Presentation.md

-Project: QECopilot
+Project: QECopilot - Test at speed of AI
-Tagline: Your Process, Your Teams, Your Framework, Our Automation.
+Tagline: A seamless and autonomous test automation solution for the era of AI

 **NEW: Framework Agnostic - Works with Your Existing Stack**